 June is Gay Lesbian Bisexual Transgender (GLBT) Book Month, a national celebration of authors and books that reflects the GLBT experience.
 As a librarian, my career is centered on providing diverse collections of varying viewpoints, and to protect the rights of everyone to find books that match their lives and their experiences.
-Within our collection, if you want to find some LGBTQ books to get you started, our library’s staff has created a Book Link brochure highlighting LGBTQ books, authors, and series.
+Within our collection, if you want to find some LGBTQ books to get you started, our library’s staff has created a Readers Corner brochure highlighting LGBTQ books, authors, and series.

 In 2015, a friend and fellow library director had the opportunity to learn firsthand how important that role is to her library customers and the entire community of 7,000.
 It all started with a planned event featuring I am Jazz, a picture book authored by Jessica Herthel and Jazz Jennings, and based on Jenning’s experience growing up as a transgender girl.